samerMkaram/uda/README.md

 ### Unit Tests:

-Unit tests are using the Jasmine Framework.
+Unit tests are using the Jasmine Framework..

 ### End to End Tests: